fgaim/tercom/README.md

 The code has been compiled into an executable jar file: tercom.jar

-The source files are also provided in the src/ directory.
-TERtest is the main executable class.
+The source files are also provided in the src/ directory.  ter.TER is the main executable class.

 References to TER should cite: